Mirkes/SupervisedPCA/README.md

 simulateneously.
 Proposed MatLab function SupervisedPCA implements all these models.
 Standard PCA can be calculated by this function as well.
 Also function allow to apply user defined Laplacian matrix.

+One more significantly more powerful method of Advinced supervised PCA is implemented as well.

+Read [wiki](https://github.com/Mirkes/SupervisedPCA/wiki) of this repository for much more detailed information on the algorithm.

 <pre>
 Description of function
  SupervisedPCA calculates supervised PCA with respect to [1].